oktapath/oktapath.github.io/_posts/2020-08-02-open-source.markdown

 We hope to be able to generate multiple projects that cover many day to day scenarios such as:

 - Packages that deal with everyday issues in code.
-- Infrastructure as code to build your favorite platforms such as Kubernetes etc.
+- Infrastructure as code to build your favourite platforms such as Kubernetes etc.
-- YAML that will build pipelines in Azure Devops.
+- YAML that will build pipelines in Azure DevOps.
 - Packages to abstract security, while applying best practice.
 - Best Practice Angular templates to create UIs with the click of a button.

 ### Where will you find the code

 Simple you will see all our public code on our GitHub account.